Our grad students have great success in publishing in highly

 O’Mally, A.K. & Worrell, T.R.
 (2014).
 Statistics or stories, black or white?
 Examining influences of African American Organ Donation.
 Howard Journal of Communications, 98-114.

 Pittman, M., O’Mally, A, Murszewski, S., Przysinda, W. E., & Rintamaki, L. S. (in press).
 Social support solicitation strategies and their responses through an internet-based weight management community.
 Health Communication.

 Rintamaki, L. S., O’Mally, A, Pittman, M., Murszewski, S., Przysinda, W. E., Chameli, J., & Roy, D. (in press).
 Patient preferences for discussing sexual health with physicians.
 Health Communication.

 Rui, J.R., Covert, J.M., & Stefanone, M.A., Mukherjee, T. (2014).
 A communication multiplexity approach to social capital: On- and offline communication and self-esteem.
 Social Science Computer Review.

 Stefanone, M.A., Hurley, C.M., Egnoto, M., & Covert, J.M.
 (2015).
 Information asymmetry and social exchange: Exploring compliance gaining online.
 Information, Communication & Society, 18(4), 376-389.

 Tenzek, K.E. & McCracken, B.J. (in press).
 Social Constructions of End-of-Life (EOL) in Disney/Pixar films: A Cultivation Theory Analysis.

-Waters, R.D., Saxton, G.D., & Covert, J.M. (in press).
+Waters, R.D., Saxton, G.D., & Covert, J.M. (under review).
 Different platforms, different strategies?
 A comparative analysis of how nonprofit organizations use Facebook and Twitter.
 Public Relations Review.

 Previous Years' Graduate Student Publications